CS

 Chery, Jaecoo, Omoda, Jetour, Lepas

-Chery's main brand sells the Tiggo SUV range and the E5 electric SUV.
-The trick is the four sister brands.
-Jaecoo targets the rugged-lifestyle segment (J5, J7, J7 SHS, J8).
-Omoda targets style-focused buyers (the 5, 9 and upcoming E6).
+Chery's main brand sells the Tiggo SUV range, the C5 small car and the E5 electric SUV, with a 7-year unlimited-km vehicle warranty and 8 years unlimited km on the high-voltage battery.
+The trick is the sister brands.
+Jaecoo targets the rugged-lifestyle segment (J5, J5 EV, J5 Hybrid, J7, J7 SHS, J8, J8 SHS).
+Omoda targets style-focused buyers: the Omoda 5 has been discontinued here, so the brand's on-sale offering is the Omoda 9 SHS flagship PHEV, with the 7 and 4 still to come.
 Jetour is the value-utility brand (not yet in AU).
 Lepas is the all-new entry-level brand confirmed for AU in 2027.

-Chery's killer move in 2025–2026 was Super Hybrid: a plug-in hybrid system across the Tiggo 7, Tiggo 8 and Tiggo 9 that delivers 80–100km of EV-only range at prices that undercut equivalent BYD models.
+Chery's killer move in 2025–2026 was Super Hybrid: a plug-in hybrid system across the Tiggo 7, Tiggo 8 and Tiggo 9 that delivers 90–95 km of electric-only range on the smaller packs, and up to 170 km on the 34 kWh Tiggo 9 Ultimate AWD, at prices that undercut equivalent BYD models.
 The Super Hybrid range is what's powering Chery's top-15 brand position.

 GWM (Great Wall Motors), Haval, Tank, ORA, Cannon

-GWM's positioning is utes and off-roaders, executed across four sub-brands.
-Haval is the family-SUV brand (Jolion, H6, H6GT, H7).
-Tank is the off-road specialist (Tank 300, Tank 500).
-Cannon is the ute line (Cannon, Cannon Alpha).
+GWM's positioning is utes and off-roaders, executed across four sub-brands, all on a 7-year unlimited-km warranty.
+Haval is the family-SUV brand (Jolion, H6, H6GT, H7), and it now holds the plug-in range record for the whole Australian market with the H6GT Ultra PHEV's 180 km.
+Tank is the off-road specialist (Tank 300 in petrol and Hi4-T plug-in, Tank 500 in hybrid and Hi4-T plug-in).
+Cannon is the ute line (Cannon, Cannon Alpha, the latter now in diesel, hybrid and plug-in hybrid).
 ORA is the affordable-EV brand (ORA, ORA 5).

 GWM has been in Australia longer than most other Chinese brands and has the second-most-developed dealer network behind MG.
 The Tank 300 and Cannon Alpha are the standout products.
 Haval H6 PHEV is the value pick for plug-in family SUVs.